 Still, that’s really all the amplifier manufacturer can test for with any amount of accuracy.
 The manufacturer doesn’t know what loudspeakers we’ll connect to their amplifiers and which cables we’ll use to do so.

 Again, in general, a higher damping factor is better because it means the amplifier will have more control of the speaker’s movement.
 This control makes for less distortion as the speaker driver(s) oscillate more precisely according to the audio waveform.

 High damping factors mean the speaker will stop moving very soon after an audio signal is stopped and very quickly once an audio signal is applied.
-A high DF yields lower distortion; improved transient response; tighter bass production, and an output sound that more accurately describes the audio signals being outputted by the amplifier into the speaker(s).
+A high DF yields lower distortion, improved transient response, tighter bass production, and an output sound that more accurately describes the audio signals from the amplifier into the speaker(s).